dusk-network/plonk/README.md

   values which make up the circuit that we're constructing.
   __The recommended method is to derive the std output, and the std error, and then place them in text file
     which can be used to efficiently analyse the gates.__
-- `canon`: Enables `canonical` serialisation for particular data structures, which is very useful in integrating this library within the rest of the Dusk stack - especially for storage purposes.
+- `canon`: Enables `canonical` serialization for particular data structures, which is very useful in integrating  this library within the rest of the Dusk stack - especially for storage purposes.

 ## Documentation